GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/06.151-160/08.Seals-My-Pardon/docs.md

 ---
+title: |
-title: 158.
-Seals My Pardon
+    158. Seals My Pardon - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 158.
+Seals My Pardon.
+I saw One hanging on the tree, In agony and blood, Who fixed His languid eyes on me, As near His cross I stood.
+    keywords:  |
-    keywords: Christ in Song, Seals My Pardon, I saw One hanging on the tree,
+        Christ in Song, adventhymnals, advent hymnals, Seals My Pardon, I saw One hanging on the tree.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 158. SEALS MY PARDON
+####  Christ in Song,

 ```txt
 1.